Raphael Varane: Manchester United sign France defender from Real Madrid on four-year deal

 The centre-back has joined United on a four-year deal until June 2025 for a fee believed to be around £41m including add-ons.

-Varane's arrival was announced with the 28-year-old walking out in front of a packed Old Trafford crowd ahead of United's Premier League opener against Leeds on Saturday.
+Varane's arrival was announced as the 28-year-old walked out in front of a packed Old Trafford crowd ahead of United's Premier League opener against Leeds on Saturday.

 - Stream the biggest moments on NOW for just £25 p/m